 There’s something glorious about being freed from the confines of a pretty rote thriller and simply waiting for De Palma to uncork some rococo bit of violent suspense.

 Alien is both ahead of its time and squarely of its time.

 The latest Taschen book is an essential companion for lovers of animation.

 A re-appreciation of 2009's Enter the Void.

-An essay about Chungking Express, as excerpted from the latest edition of online magazine Bright Wall/Dark Room.
+An essay by Lindsey Romain about Postcards from the Edge, as excerpted from the latest edition of online magazine Bright Wall/Dark Room.